 The Bottom Line: The Lousiana Grills LG700 offers a lot of premium features at a competitive price.
 There aren't too many similarly sized pellet grills with a precise PID controller, programmable meat probe, and direct grilling option for under $800.
 That makes the LG700 a solid choice for both first-time pellet grill customers and those looking to step up from entry-level models.

 - 22x19” primary grid offers 418 square inches

-- Pro Series Controller with Advanced Grilling Logic that can maintain +/-15°F. The knob control can be set in 25°F increments from 180-425°F.
+- Pro Series Controller with Advanced Grilling Logic (Traeger's PID that can maintain +/-15°F in ideal conditions).
+The knob control can be set in 25°F increments from 180-425°F.

-- 2 Meat Probes allow you to monitor cooking temps on the LCD display.
+- 2 Meat Probes allow you to monitor food temps.

 - Sawhorse chassis gives the Pro Series thicker legs and sturdier frame.
 All-terrain wheels and side-mounted handle make it easier to move around the yard.

 - Upper rack (154 sq in) increases the total cooking area to 572 square inches.